Mars-Wei/ont4j/README.md

     Then run the Demo.java, and we can find our ontology file is stored in neo4j as a graph.

 ###Example
-    The picture below shows the part of pizza.owl from stanford
+    The picture below shows the part of pizza.owl from stanford.
 ![image][temp]

     Sincerely welcome you to pull requests.